mshanemc/einstein-ai/README.md

   </a>

-2. From https://metamind.readme.io/docs/what-you-need-to-call-api#section-get-an-einstein-platform-services-account do the signpup
+2. From https://metamind.readme.io/docs/what-you-need-to-call-api#section-get-an-einstein-platform-services-account do the signup
     * you should end up with a .pem file
     * don't do the **generate token** section (the package does that for you)
     * If you've already done this once, you can't do it again with a user with the same email.
 You **can** use the same email and .pem file in multiple orgs.

     * we're going to upload this in SFDC.
 Keep this file handy and safe, in case you need to use it in future orgs.

 3. Do the **Upload Your Key** section.
 Once the file uploads, be sure to share/make it visible to everyone in the org
 4. In Salesforce, go to Custom Settings, to EinsteinVision, and then click Manage.
 5. Create a new setting at the organizational default level
 6. Set the Einstein Username you signed up with, and CertFile to be the name of the cert from step 3 (defaults to einstein_platform).
 Leave CertName blank (that's for people using the old signup process).
     * This username will be a **real email address**
     * If you used the oAuth flow from a Salesforce login to sign up (like the instructions), the username is the **email address** attached to that user, which may not be the same as the Salesforce username
 6. Pick a userId to be the Einstein user (bonus points for having a user named Einstein and setting their chatter picture!).
 7. token expiration time should be 3600
 8. certificate issuer: developer.force.com